Additional student visa documentation

 - Have a Bermudian status stamp that says "Holder is registered as a Bermudian", "Holder Possesses Bermudian Status" or "Holder is deemed to possess Bermudian status".

-If any one of these three criteria is missing, you may either go to Bermuda Immigration and have your documents amended or be qualified under the regular Visa Waiver Program.
+If any one of these three criteria is missing, you may need to go to Bermuda Immigration and have your documents amended.
+If you do not meet these requirements you must apply for the student visa.

 The spouse and children (under age 21) of the student visa applicant are eligible to receive visas to accompany the applicant to the United States.
 The visas will be of the same category as the principal applicant's and the fees will be the same.
 Applicants will have to provide evidence of the relationship when applying for the visas (e.g. marriage or birth certificates).
 If the family applies for a visa without the principle applicant, they should bring a copy of the I-20 or DS-2019 on which accompanying family members should have been noted.
 If they are not noted on the principal applicant's I-20, then the family members must have their own I-20s.
 Though F-1 students may accept on-campus employment with INS approval, spouses may NOT engage in work or full-time study with dependent visas.